 Photographs;

-Images captured by the School’s CCTV system;

 Your racial or ethnic origin, sex and sexual orientation, religious or similar beliefs;

 Details in references about you that we give to others.

 How We Collect This Information

 We may collect this information from you directly, from the DBS, other employees and professionals we may engage, automated monitoring of our websites and other technical systems such as our computer networks and connects, CCTV and access control systems, remote access systems, email and instant messaging systems, intranet and internet facilities.